Autovía A-21

 The Spanish Autovía A-21 is a highway between Jaca, in Aragon, and Iruña/Pamplona, in Navarre which is partially open and partially under construction.

 It follows or is an upgrade of the N-240 and links the Autovía A-15 east of Iruña/Pamplona with the Autovía A-23 at Jaca providing a link through the southern Pyrenees and connections to France, Huesca and Zaragoza.

 Phases

-Construction began at the Iruña/Pamplona end of the route, so while the sections in Navarre were completed by 2012, only six out of the eight sections in Aragon (totaling about 31 km) are open.
-One more section (7 km) is under construction in Aragon but work has not yet started on one further section (11.6 km).
+Construction began at the Iruña/Pamplona end of the route, so while the sections in Navarre were completed by 2012, only seven out of the eight sections in Aragon (totaling about 38 km) are open.
+Work has not yet started on one further section (11.6 km).
 Seven financial institutions funded the construction of the highway.